Terradise Environmental Arts Residency 2024

 We recognize that curating & selecting work samples — as well as having access to professional recording or photography of your work — is a privilege not everyone has.
-Because of this, we are excited to be dedicating a portion of our Ohio Arts Council TEAR 2023 support funds this year to providing direct technical assistance to help applicants strengthen their applications.
-We will have up to fifteen hours of technical assistance available.
-We have some scheduled “office hour” Zoom calls set up for January, & we can help you choose work to best represent your practice; & we’re even willing to meet with you on-site at Terradise, upon request, to photograph or help you record your work.
-Because these technical support hours are limited, they will be offered on a first-come, first-served basis!
+Because of this, just like in 2023, we are excited to be dedicating a portion of our Ohio Arts Council TEAR 2024 support funds to providing direct technical assistance to help artist-applicants strengthen their applications.

 Application PDFs: Digital Application

-By popular request, we are making available — new for 2023 — downloadable PDF versions of our TEAR 2023 application information packet & application questions.
+By popular request, we are making available — returning again for 2024 — downloadable PDF versions of our TEAR 2023 application information packet & application questions.
 You can download these to preview our application questions, or to prepare responses in a word processing and/or audio-visual platform of your choosing.
 These packets are not the official application!

 Clarification & Disclaimer: We are providing these PDFs for reference only, so that applicants can preview the questions, know what to expect, & prepare responses in advance of filling out the online application form.
 Applicants will still need to click on the “Application” tab & fill out & submit their application form digitally to apply for the residency.
 Please do not mail in the digital application question PDFs.
 If you wish to submit a print/mail-in application due to technological challenges, or wish to print one for a neighbor without a computer, please scroll down to “Downloadable Print/Mail-In Application PDF” — the print form includes space for your responses.

-TEAR 2023 Info Packet + Questions (Digital Applicants) PDF:
+TEAR 2024 Info Packet + Questions (Digital Applicants) PDF: Coming Soon!

-TEAR 2023 Digital Applicants — Info Packet Only PDF:
+TEAR 2024 Digital Applicants — Info Packet Only PDF: Coming Soon!

-TEAR 2023 Digital Applicants — Applications Questions Only PDF:
+TEAR 2024 Digital Applicants — Applications Questions Only PDF: Coming Soon!

 Downloadable Print/Mail-In Application PDF